 Contemporary dance helps a dancer to explore the body’s full range of physicality, freedom of movement, and expression.

 It stresses versatility and improvisation, and unlike the strict structure of classical ballet, dancers are encouraged to move with complete freedom and fluidity, shedding uniformity and pushing movement boundaries.

-There is a focus on use of breath, spatial awareness, use of gravity, suspension and release.
+There is a focus on the use of breath, spatial awareness, use of gravity, suspension, and release.
 It is important to have both strength and fluidity through the body’s core.

 Contemporary is dance in its most expressive form–as they progress, dancers are encouraged to discover their personal style and a way of movement that is unique to themselves.